tomzx/blog.tomrochette.com-content/agi/task-tracking/article.md

 		* Reading about intelligence

 Observations
-* Some things may not be rewarding/valuable at one point in time while our may be later on (due to the inability to understand or to use the task)
+* Some things may not be rewarding/valuable at one point in time while it may be later on (due to the inability to understand or to use the task)

 How should a work session be assessed?
 * Should it be a 1 to 10 score?